 Restaurants won’t stop serving because it’s cold outside; however, many will close by 6 or 7 p.m.—especially near touristy areas like Prague’s Old Town Square (where we recommend eating).

 One thing all restaurants have going for them: They tend not to close on holidays such as Christmas Eve or New Year’s Eve—so make reservations early!

 Take cabs to and from the airport

 The first thing you need to do is find a taxi.
-If you’re in a major European city, this should be easy enough—just look for an official taxi stand with an “information” window and flag one down when it’s free.
-The cabs will already know where they’re going, so they’ll get you there faster than public transport would.
+If you’re in a major European city, this should be easy enough—look for an official taxi stands with an “information” window and flag one down when it’s free.
+The cabs will already know where they’re going, so they’ll get you there faster than public transport.

-You may have heard that cabs are more expensive than public transportation (and they are), but the benefits outweigh the drawbacks—you don’t have to worry about making connections or leaving yourself enough time for unexpected delays on the train or bus.
+You may have heard that cabs are more expensive than public transportation (and they are).
+Still, the benefits outweigh the drawbacks—you don’t have to worry about making connections or leaving yourself enough time for unexpected delays on the train or bus.

 Plus, since taxis are private cars with professional drivers who are skilled at navigating busy streets, they can get you from A to B without losing any time—and since there’s no need to transfer between trains or buses, getting from point A (the airport) to point B (your final destination) takes less time overall.

 Christmas markets are a must-do activity when visiting Europe in the winter.
 These festive markets typically pop up in town squares and sell Christmas goodies, from ornaments to food.